 A rejuvenating sleep can have a long term positive impact on your back pain.
 It can prevent some of the causes that trigger back pain.
 In cases of existing back pain, quality sleep can heal your body, relieving pain.
 Your bed plays the most crucial role in promoting sleep quality.
-Studies show choosing the right firmness level suited to your sleep position can reduce pain.

 Other sleep accessories such as pillows, adjustable beds, and mattress toppers complement your mattress to enhance sleep quality.